-Chang'e 5 test vehicle "Xiaofei" lands successfully
+Chang'e 5 test vehicle "Xiaofei" safely on the ground

 This is an important step for China's methodical lunar exploration program.
 The program was laid out in three phases.
 The first phase, orbital reconnaissance of the Moon, was completed successfully by the Chang'e 1 and 2 orbiters in 2007 and 2010, respectively.
 The Chang'e 3 lander and rover represent the second phase, demonstrating a successful soft landing on the lunar surface in 2013.
 The Chang'e 3 backup spacecraft may be launched to another lunar landing as Chang'e 4 next year to a different location, possibly even the lunar south pole.